deanOfWalls/deanOfWalls/resume.md

 ## Personal Projects

 ### CRUD Demo
-  CRUD_demo is a web application that demonstrates comprehensive CRUD operations and it can be be [experienced live, here.](http://crud_demo.deanwalls.com) Users can read, create, update, and delete entries in an H2 database.
-It's developed using Java, Spring Boot, jQuery, and H2 database.
-The application employs the Model-View-Controller (MVC) architectural pattern, providing a clear separation between the data, user interface, and application logic, enhancing maintainability.
-It's containerized using Docker and deployed to the cloud.
-The front end is hosted for free on Github in order to ensure that a static pre-loading page can be served to the user when the backend is spun-down.
-[The entire repository can be found here.](https://github.com/deanOfWalls/CRUD_demo)
+  * A [live demo can be viewed here.](http://crud_demo.deanwalls.com) allowing users to manage entries in an H2 database.
+  * Developed with Java, Spring Boot, jQuery, and H2; adopting the MVC architectural pattern for enhanced maintainability.

+### Back-End
+  * Developed a backend service using Spring Boot, handling CRUD operations, health-checks, and server stats retrieval.
+  * Crafted RESTful APIs for data management, integrated services using @Autowired, and set up CORS for [https://deanofwalls.github.io](https://deanofwalls.github.io).

+### Front-End
+  * Hosted on Github Pages with UI elements structured in HTML, styled with CSS, and dynamic data operations via AJAX.
+  * Incorporated CORS for secure front-to-back-end communication.

 <div style="page-break-before: always;"></div>
 <br class="print-only">